appronto/RabbitMQconnector/README.md

 ## Installation
 * You can acquire an account at [cloudamqp.com](https://www.cloudamqp.com/ "cloudamqp.com").
 They deliver hosted RabbitMQ instances and also offer a free plan too.

-* Import the module **RabbitMQ connector** in your project (from the Mendix AppStore or by downloading and exporting the module from this project)
+* Import the module **RabbitMQ connector** in your project (by downloading and exporting the module from this project, see https://github.com/appronto/RabbitMQconnector/releases)

-* You need to add the MxModelReflection module also from the appstore
+* You need to add the MxModelReflection module from the appstore

 - Add RMQConfiguration_Overview to your navigation
 - Use the provided actions in Objects/subfolder